 Continuing students must apply for financial aid each year.
-Renewal FAFSA's are available online after October 1st of each year atstudentaid.gov Continuing students must file all required applications.
+Renewal FAFSA's are available online after October 1st of each year at www.studentaid.gov.
+Continuing students must file all required applications.

 IMMACULATA SCHOLARSHIPS & GRANTS

 FULL-TIME STUDENTS

 Immaculata awards a variety of scholarships and grants each year to entering full-time freshmen and transfers in the College of Undergraduate Studies and the College of Nursing and Health Professions.
 The student: